Manhhao/anki.transfer-review-history/README.md

 Delete Duplicates: Notes -> Find Duplicates -> Search in: Word -> Tag Duplicates -> Go Back into the browser and search tag:duplicate -> CTRL + A and then CTRL + DEL to delete the cards.
 Progress on already reviewed cards will be reset, it's only a few cards and didn't really matter to me.

-Re-import Kaishi 1.5k with the .akpg as a normal deck.
+Re-import Kaishi 1.5k with the .apkg as a normal deck.
 Specify deck name under Tools->Add-ons->Transfer Review History->Config

 ```
 "source_deck": "Kaishi 1.5k",